pace/openfsc-spec/1.0/openfsc-spec.md

 Direction: **Server → Client**

 Get all open or deferred transactions of the site or a specified pump (optional).
-The client needs to make sure that all transactions have been transmitted with TRANSACTION notifications before he can send an OK to conclude the TRANSACTIONS request.
+The client needs to make sure that all transactions have been transmitted with TRANSACTION notifications before they can send an OK to conclude the TRANSACTIONS request.
 In case of an error the client returns an ERR message.
 The transactions may be requested after the successful connection of a client with session mode active in order to clear open transactions.

 Arguments: